-Less movement: You may feel fewer Your Baby ’s kicks than before because Your Baby is getting bigger.
-As there is not much space in the womb, it will be harder for Your Baby to give you a punch or a kick.
+Less movement: You may feel fewer Your Child’s kicks than before because Your Child is getting bigger.
+As there is not much space in the womb, it will be harder for Your Child to give you a punch or a kick.
 However, you’ll probably feel a lot of stretches, rolls, and wiggles.

 What you can do

 As your due date is approaching, be sure to know all the signs of labor.
 Some of the signs are frequent and longer-lasting contractions, diarrhea, and more importantly, breaking your water.
 If you notice your water, be sure it’s amniotic because it can appear like urine — the amniotic fluid is clearer and doesn’t have the characteristic urine odor.

 Dr. Wanwadee Sapmee Panyakat (OB-GYN) (20 October 2021)